U.N. suspends food distribution in two towns in Ethiopia after looting | Law-Order

 "Such harassment of humanitarian staff by armed forces is unacceptable.
 It undermines the ability of the United Nations and all of our humanitarian partners to deliver assistance when it is most needed," he added.
 Government spokesperson Legesse Tulu and military spokesperson Colonel Getnet Adane did not immediately respond to requests for comment.

-The incidents will worsen malnutrition and prolong food insecurity in northern Ethiopia, where an estimated 9.4 million people across the Tigray, Amhara and Afar regions need critical food assistance, Dujarric said.
-Three WFP trucks used for humanitarian operations in Amhara were commandeered by military personnel and used for their own purposes this week, Dujarric also said, condemning the incidents and calling for all parties to the conflict to respect and protect humanitarian relief personnel.
+The looting and intimidation will worsen malnutrition and prolong food insecurity in northern Ethiopia, where an estimated 9.4 million people across the Tigray, Amhara and Afar regions need critical food assistance, Dujarric said.
+Three WFP trucks used for humanitarian operations in Amhara were commandeered by military personnel and used for their own purposes this week, Dujarric said.
+He called for all parties to the conflict to respect and protect humanitarian relief personnel.

+U.S. State Department spokesman Ned Price said that the humanitarian catastrophe in northern Ethiopia remains an "absolute priority" for the United States.
+Price repeated calls for the parties to engage in negotiations to end the conflict.
+"On the one hand we are encouraging, but also on the other hand we do have a set of sticks," Price said, referring to punitive measures that can be used, like the sanctions imposed on the Eritrean military last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)